 8. Bring sunscreen and use lots of it.
 I even had sunblock.
 I applied them both religiously all day long and still got burnt.
 I think part of that was due to the wind.
 The other part, I don’t know about.
 We all got a little toasty and all in really strange patterns!

-10. Accept that things will probably go wrong and it that it may not be the most amazing experience of your life.
-Tell yourself to just let go and allow yourself to enjoy whatever you can.
-Also accept that there is probably not enough fun in the world to justify the amount of work that goes into camping!!!
+10. Accept that things will probably go wrong and that it may not be the most amazing experience of your life.
+Tell yourself to just let go and allow yourself to enjoy it anyway.
+Also, accept that there is probably not enough fun in the world to justify the amount of work that goes into camping!!!
 I was exhausted before I went and I was almost catatonic by the time we made it home.
-I forgave myself for falling asleep on the couch and having a two hour nap before bedtime and so should you!
+I forgave myself for falling asleep on the couch and having a two-hour nap before bedtime and so should you!

 Here are the directions for the Campfire Veggie Packets…

 Campfire Veggie Packets: